Five years ago, I wanted to get fit.

 As I’m working on my writing skills, I’m writing and learning about it regularly.
 I don’t want to be an average writer.
 I want to master the craft.
 Every time I write, I compete with my previous writing piece.

 The purpose behind your goal can be meaningful or it can be purely for joy and inner peace.
 To dig down your deep purpose, ask yourself “why” as many times as you can until you find the core meaning.
-Once you find your purpose, remind yourself on a regular basis to stay driven.
+Once you find your purpose, remind yourself regularly to stay driven.

 Human beings are social animals.
 We all know that.
 Yet, so often we try to become a lone wolf.
 We all need a sense of connection and belonging.
 A community or a few friends can provide the love and support you need to achieve your goals.